How We Hold Ourselves, On and Off the Yoga Mat

 - Let everything expand when you are on the mat

 - Take up as much space as possible; stretch in and feel all that occurs

 - Spread toes wide

 - Relax your jaw and release your neck

 It doesn’t have to require effort.
 Let your body spread in a delicious way.
 So you alight from within.
 This can be one of the most revolutionary parts of the practice; observing how we hold ourselves between ground and the clouds.

 Written by Keira Limania Keira teaches by the ocean in Suffolk, England.
-She graduated with her advanced certificate from Sampoorna Yoga and is excited to return to reconnect with old friends and the precious place of transformation.
+She graduated with her advanced certificate of yoga teacher training from Sampoorna Yoga and is excited to return to reconnect with old friends and the precious place of transformation.
 She teaches Vinyasa Flow sprinkled with traditional Yoga philosophy, and is proud to have dropped her doubts and let go of all the things that once held her back. https://www.lilavati.co.uk, @lilavati_yoga

 Allow the mat to hold you.
 Observe without judgment.
 And watch the shifts occur.